Skip to main content

 Entrectinib is used in adults to treat non-small cell lung cancer that has spread to other parts of the body (metastatic).

-Entrectinib is also used in adults and children at least 12 years old who have solid tumors that have spread or cannot be safely removed with surgery, or when other treatments have failed or are not safe options.
+Entrectinib is also used in adults and children at least 1 month old who have cancer that has spread to other parts of the body (metastatic), cannot be removed with surgery, or when other treatments did not work or stopped working.

 Entrectinib may also be used for purposes not listed in this medication guide.